ondrej-smola/antalya-examples/docs/concepts.md

-# Antalya Concepts
+# Antalya Concepts Guide

 ## Overview

 Antalya is an extended version of ClickHouse that offers all existing capabilities plus additional features that allow Antalya clusters to use Iceberg as shared storage.
-The following diagram shows the main of an Antalya installation.
+The following diagram shows the main parts of an Antalya installation.

 ![Antalya Reference Architecture](images/Antalya-Reference-Architecture-2025-02-17.png)